 – Is it possible to derive a universal quality scale which would be applicable across a range of narrowband, wideband, super-wideband and fullband scenarios, and which would integrate listening-only, talking-only and interaction aspects into one estimation of conversational call quality?

-– How can non-intrusive measurements of voice quality at the IP layers be implemented and improved, for instance by taking into account signalling protocols not yet used by existing methods (e.g. SIP SDP, RTCP XR) or network technologies not covered by existing methods (mobile VoIP)?
+– How can non-intrusive measurements of voice quality at the IP layers be implemented and improved, for instance by taking into account signalling protocols not yet used by existing methods (e.g. SIP SDP, RTCP XR) or network technologies not covered by existing methods (mobile VoIP, WebRTC GetStats API)?

 – What relationship exists between the subjective responses of users at the terminals and the objective measurements made from the point at which the non-intrusive assessment system is connected?

-– What are the critical components of conversational speech quality?
+– What are the critical components of conversational speech and audio-visual quality?
 What existing models and measures addressing these components could be used as inputs and building blocks for the development of new methods?

 – What subjective test methods should validation of new objective methods for the assessment of perceived conversational quality be based on?